JordanGarske/unstable_by_design/User Stories/US_4.md

+As a user, I would like to communicate with others to clarify a task.

+1. As user, I want to be able to call/message another user privately.
-As a user, I would like to be able to review completed tasks
+2. As a user, I want to be able to send important announcements.